 If you do decide to take steps against your neighbour, you should begin by making a written complaint to your Local Authority.
 Many of them have Noise Control Units whose officials are empowered to take steps if they find that a problem exists.
 They could serve an instruction to reduce the noise, issue a fine, or even - in extreme cases - confiscate equipment.

-If you do succeed in obtaining an interdict, but your neighbour persists with his or her unlawful actions, “the neighbour may be found guilty of contempt of court, in which case the court may impose a fine or imprisonment in serious cases."
+Every case is decided on its own merits, since no fixed standards exist when it comes to determining whether an action of this sort is unlawful or not.
+If you do succeed in obtaining an interdict, but your neighbour persists with his or her unlawful actions - "The neighbour may be found guilty of contempt of court, in which case the court may impose a fine or imprisonment in serious cases."

 Penalties for violating noise by-laws are laid out in Section 9 of the Noise Control Regulations.
 "Any person who contravenes or fails to comply with section 4 and 5 are liable on conviction to a fine not exceeding R 20,000.00 or imprisonment for a period not exceeding two years."

 Updated on 9.4.2020